h-enes-simsek/EksiEngel/README.md

 <h3>Briefly Features</h3>

+Ekşi Engel can perform the following actions.

-- It can block everyone who favorited a specific post.
+- To block everyone who favorited a specific post

+- To block everyone who follows a specific author

-- It can block/unblock authors entered as a list.
+- To block/unblock authors entered as a list

-- It can unblock all blocked authors.
+- To unblock all blocked authors

-Ekşi Sözlük has three different block types: the ban on an author, the ban on all pages that were created by an author, and the mute on an author.
-Ekşi Engel supports all types of blocks.
+Ekşi Sözlük has three different block types, and Ekşi Engel supports them all.

+- The ban on an author

+- The ban on all pages that were created by an author

+- The mute on an author

 After the authors to be blocked/unblocked are received from the user, the blocking/unblocking process is performed respectively for the accounts in the list.

 Operations take place in a newly opened tab, while the user can navigate freely in other tabs.
-Finally, the newly opened tab closes by itself when the process is finished.

-In addition, the user is informed about how many authors have been successfully blocked.
+In addition, the user is informed about the ongoing process and how many authors have been successfully blocked.

-<h3>My Motivation</h3>

-I've been seeing some users make and share block lists for a long time.
-I thought we could easily do this with an extension.

-It should be added that I developed Ekşi Engel voluntarily, so it does not contain any advertisements or has any other commercial purpose.

-<h3>Server?</h3>
+<h3>Server Part</h3>

 As long as it is allowed in the settings menu, log data and list of blocked users are sent to Ekşi Engel servers.